JyamlamLaiHust/SharDAG/README.md

 ```
 This command creates the tps and latency graphs in a folder called `data` (which is automatically created if it doesn't already exists).

+## Notice
+The shardag must be stored in the /root directory.
+Otherwise, unexpected error reports may occur.